aaronbloomfield/ccc/hws/btcscript/index.md

 ### Part 4: Cross-chain

 In this part you will create the scripts for a [cross-chain transaction](../../slides/bitcoin.html#/xchain).
 Typically this would be for two different cryptocurrencies.
-However, since we only have learned Bitcoin Script, we will use that for both parts.
-There are many cryptocurrencies that are forks of Bitcoin, and thus have the same scripting language, so the same program could work for them.
+However, since we have only learned Bitcoin Script, we will use that for both parts.
+There are many cryptocurrencies that are forks of Bitcoin, and thus have the same scripting language, so the same program could work for any of them.
 A completely different cryptocurrency, with a different scripting language, would have an analogous script.
 However, to test this we will be using two *different* Bitcoin testing blockchains.

 Below you will be obtaining a Bitcoin key pair and funds on a separate Bitcoin blockchain.
 There will be *three* script producing functions in scripts.py, although you only have to create one.
 The first one, `atomicswap_scriptPubKey()`, will create the [TXN 1 and TXN 3 from the slides](../../slides/bitcoin.html#/xchainpt1); this is the one that you have to create.
 This script will be used for BOTH of these transactions (with different parameters, of course) on the two different blockchains by the provided code in [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)).
 The second function, `atomcswap_scriptSig_redeem()`, will be when Alice or Bob knows the secret value and is redeeming the BTC; we provide this function for you in scripts.py.
 This is used in steps 5 and 6 on [cross-chain atomic swap procedure slide](../../slides/bitcoin.html#/atomicsteps).
 The third function, `atomcswap_scriptSig_refund()`, will create the time-out redeeming script, which is [TXN 2 and TXN 4 from the slides](../../slides/bitcoin.html#/xchainpt1); we also provide this function for you in scripts.py.
 Again, this will be used on both blockchains by the provided code.
 There are some requirements for what has to be in these scripts, described below (in "Notes and hints").